SRGB: Transfer function ("gamma")

 This function is quite close to $R'^{2.2}$.
-However, for low values near 0.04045 the difference is perceptible, without that linear part in 8 bit darkest ~20 levels would all map to extremely tiny changes in linear light — differences the display couldn't distinguish after rounding.
+However, for low values near 0.04045 the difference is perceptible; without that linear part, with an 8-bit depth, the darkest ~20 levels would all map to extremely tiny changes in linear light — differences the display couldn't distinguish after rounding.
 The linear section also compensates for viewing glare term in the EOTF by making small signal darker than it is with a pure 0.45-power function.

 The inverse OETF as defined in the IEC standard is not used for EOTF: